CSAFE-ISU/bulletAnalyzr/README.md

 BulletAnalyzr attempts to identify suitable crosscut locations.
 The crosscuts are displayed as light grey lines on the lands.

-- Adjust the crosscuts for Bullet 1
+- Adjust the crosscuts for Bullet 1.
-  - Select Bullet 1 from the drop-down menu if it isn’t already selected
+  - Select Bullet 1 from the drop-down menu if it isn’t already selected.
   - Use the sliders to adjust the crosscuts if needed.
   - Click Finalize Crosscut when satisfied.
-- Adjust the crosscuts for Bullet 2
+- Adjust the crosscuts for Bullet 2.
   - Select Bullet 2 from the drop-down menu.
   - Use the sliders to adjust the crosscuts if needed.
   - Click Finalize Crosscut when satisfied.